dmaerzendorfer/dmaerzendorfer.github.io/_projects/foetenVectorArt.md

 ## Intro

 I wanted to try some vector art.
 So I created a little illustration for my game <a href="https://store.steampowered.com/app/3457480/Foetality_Fetus_Deletus/">Foetality</a>!
+The illustration shows a QR code for giving feedback.
+The idea behind it was to use it at a convention.

 For making it I used the free [Inkscape](https://inkscape.org/)!
 It as a nice process of getting to know the software.
 I am only scratching the edge here, but I got some usefull knowledge and might make some more vector art whenever I need any.